OSU Center for Africana Studies and Development opens, to debut speakers series

 “Darubini,” Swahili for binoculars, also refers to an effort by the Oklahoma State University Center for Africana Studies and Development to bring issues affecting the continent of Africa closer into view.

 The newly opened center debuts its Darubini Speakers Series on Thursday, Feb.
 8. Wycliffe Simiyt, chairman and professor of sports sciences at Kenyatta University in Kenya, will visit the Stillwater campus and talk about sports as a medium for promoting peace and development in Africa.
-The 3:30 p.m. lecture in 108 Wes Watkins Center is free and open to the public.
+The 3:30 p.m. lecture at 108 Wes Watkins Center is free and open to the public.

-OSU celebrated the grand opening of the center on Jan.
+OSU celebrated the center's grand opening on Jan.
 25 with a ribbon-cutting and open house.
 The conception of OSU African Student Organization members, the new campus resource for Africa study, research and outreach began to offer an African language course at the start of the semester.
 Organizers hope it is the first of many courses on topics related to Africa that will be available through the center.

 “The need to inform and educate about African issues is growing daily, and our hope is that the center will serve as a reference point,” said Billy Jivetti, graduate student and president of the African Student Organization.
-“The creation of this center has been in the development stages for two years and received support from the College of Arts and Sciences and from the School of International Studies.”
+“The creation of this center has been in the development stages for two years and received support from the College of Arts and Sciences and the School of International Studies.

 Speakers at the ribbon-cutting ceremony included OSU System CEO and President David Schmidly, Vice President for Institutional Diversity Cornell Thomas, College of Arts and Sciences Dean Peter Sherwood and Amilcar Shabazz, associate professor of history and director of the American Studies program.